Murthy's conjecture on 0-cycles: Divisibility of of normal projective surfaces

 In particular, the kernel and the cokernel of the middle arrow are supported on $Y$.
-The desired surjectivity for the induced maps on the cohomology groups follows easily (e.g., see \cite[Lemma~1.3]{PW}).
+The desired surjectivity for the induced maps on the cohomology groups follows easily (see for instance, \cite[Lemma~1.3]{PW}).
 This proves the claim.